20k/crapmud_documentation/README.md

 The "client_terminate_scripts JSON" command can be sent to terminate a realtime script.
 The JSON format is {"id":id}.
 If the id is -1, it will terminate any realtime script

 The "client_script_keystrokes JSON" command can be sent to send keystrokes.
-The JSON format is {"id":id, "keys":"asdfqwer\n2134"}
+The JSON format is {"id":id, "input_keys":["a", "enter", "space"], "released_keys":["up"], "pressed_keys":["lctrl"]}.
+Key format is love2d.
+Input keys are typed keys such as you might expect from a text editor, and pressed and released keys are the keys that have been pressed and released

+The "client_script_info JSON" command can be sent to send generic script information.
+The current JSON format is {"id":id, "width":width, "height":height}.
+Width and height are in character sized units

 #### Autocompletes